syntaxbullet/astro-limitless-blog/src/content/blog/announcements/new-website.md

 The Limitless Ascension Discord server was created with a clear mission: to help people transform their lives by improving their habits, time management, and physical and mental health.
 Our journey started with the dissolvement of a anime community focused around [Classroom of the Elite](https://en.wikipedia.org/wiki/Classroom_of_the_Elite).
 Observing the often misleading activity there we have grown into something else —a space where self-improvement is grounded in realism and backed by science, hoping to provide our members with actually actionable steps they can apply in their own lives *as opposed to following the footsteps of a fictional character*.

-To take this mission even further, We’ve launched this website.
+To take this mission even further, we’ve launched this website.
 It’s a platform where we, along with other passionate members of our community, can share in-depth articles on various self-improvement topics.
 And trust me, I've made sure it’s a site you’ll love. *Clean, accessible, and visually appealing*.

 ### Why a Website?